Summer vacation: Romania

 In Romania, summer vacation usually starts in mid-June and ends on the second Sunday of September (3 months).
 Since 2022, though, the end date was moved to the first Sunday of September.

 For the 8th grade, summer break starts a week earlier before everyone else, whereas for the 12th (day) and 13th grades (evening and reduced frequentation) it starts 2 weeks earlier.
-For students attending the technological branch of secondary education, as well as those attending vocational and post-secondary education (with a few exceptions), summer vacation starts 1-2 weeks after everyone else.
+For students attending the technological branch of secondary education, as well as those attending vocational and post-secondary education (with a few exceptions), summer vacation starts 1–2 weeks after everyone else.

-Russia

-In Russia, summer vacation starts on May 25 with the end of an old school year (for 1st–8th and 10th grades) and ends on September 1 with the beginning of a new school year.
-For 9th and 11th grades, due to exams (EGE), the vacation starts in the middle (9th grade) or in the end (11th grade) of June.

-Serbia

-In Serbia, the summer vacation starts around the ending of June, more precisely by the end of 2nd or 3rd week of June.
-Summer holiday ends on August 31.
-School officially starts on first working day of September (if September 1st is on Saturday or Sunday, starting of school is delayed until Monday).

 Slovakia

-In Slovakia, Last day in school is usually the 30th of June and the first day in school after the vacation is usually the 2nd of September.
+In Slovakia, the last day in school is usually 30 June and the first day in school after the vacation is usually 1 September.

 Slovenia

-In Slovenia, final exams are usually taken from mid-May to mid-June (high schools) or in June (primary schools).
-The last day of school is June 24, and school resumes on September 1.
+In Slovenia, summer vacations are 9 weeks long.
+Last day in school is traditionally always on 24 June, with earlier end only in case if Saturday or Sunday comes on that day.
+And the day of school traditionally always starts on 1 September, or day or two later if it comes on Saturday or Sunday.

 Spain

 In Spain, the school year finishes in mid to late June and begins in early to mid-September.
-Vacation varies by region but often includes a family vacation to lower temperatures in the cooler regions in the north of Spain, or south or east to the Mediterranean beaches.

 Sweden

-In Sweden, summer vacation is between the spring and autumn term.
-Normally it lasts for around 10 weeks, starting from the week before midsummer and ending in mid-August (normally the 8th week after midsummer).
-In Sweden, students end their term, either at a church or in their school, singing traditional summer songs like Den blomstertid nu kommer (normally only the first two verses).
+Depending on school district, the school year in Sweden finishes around 12-13 June and the next begins around 14-18 August, giving most students a summer break on 9-10 weeks.
+For most Swedish universities, the summer break tends to start in early June and end around 1 September, making it on average a two and half-month break.